 Aim for a career with astronomical possibilities.

 Do you look up at night and dream of distant galaxies?
 Do you wonder about the origin of the universe?
-Explore your curiosity with a degree in Physics and Astronomy at Waterloo.
+Explore your curiosity with a Physics and Astronomy degree from Waterloo.

 Complement your foundational studies in physics and mathematics with additional courses in astronomy.